Bridgetek/ft9xx-sdk/README.md

 * Fixes for pedantic compiler options in header and source files, e.g. cast-align, strict-prototypes and pedantic.
 * Adding missing required header file includes to usbd_startup_dfu.c, usbhx.c.
 * Use of gcc builtin macros in ethernet.c, i2cm.c, memctrl.c, usbd_rndis.c, usbh_cdcacm.c, to prevent cast-align warnings.

+# 3rd Party Ports

+A number of 3rd party ports are provided.
+Typically only the required FT9xx specific files are supplied.